 Having kids is awesome, but it can be hell on your body.

-I asked my friends on Fox in Flats Facebook to describe the impact having kids has had on their bodies.
+I asked my friends on the Fox in Flats Facebook page to describe the impact having kids has had on their bodies.
 The words they used painted a vivid picture:

 saggy & scarred, but worth every bit!

 It’s not surprising that some of these words are less than complimentary.

 Our study of 150 women who’ve had kids revealed:

 64% feel less confident about the way they look